CarSaver/deployment-scripts/README.md

 ### ECS Task Definition Template

 Your project will need a file called `ecs_template.json` that will outline what the task definition will be for your project.  [ecs_template.example.json](ecs_template.example.json) is an example you can look at to start.
+You can, and are encourged, to use Environment Variables in the template.

 ### CircleCI Setup